ULNS89/ChipSecurityPuzzleSolution/Readme.txt

 You recently had a state of the art security system installed in your home.
-The master control panel requires a series of bi?colored chips to be placed end to end in a specific sequence in order to gain access.
+The master control panel requires a series of bi-colored chips to be placed end to end in a specific sequence in order to gain access.
 The security provider split up the chips and gave a random number to each of your family members.
 All of you must convene in order to assemble the chips and create the correct color combination.
 The access panel has a channel for the security chips.